nisargshah1999/DigestPath2019/README.md

 `mv Result/output/* Result/`

+In the dataset folder, some of the samples are given.

 The results would contain prediction folder and .csv file predicting the accuracy of samples to be positive.
 ## Citation
 Li, J., Yang, S., Huang, X., Da, Q., Yang, X., Hu, Z., ... & Li, H. (2019, June).
 Signet Ring Cell Detection with a Semi-supervised Learning Framework.
 In International Conference on Information Processing in Medical Imaging (pp. 842-854).
 Springer, Cham. (https://arxiv.org/abs/1907.03954)